-Create the tag and then add (apply) it to the machines that will be affected by the tag restriction, using the Manage Tags actions described above.
+Create the tag and then add (apply) it to the machines that the tag restriction will affect, using Manage Tags actions.

-Create or edit the Application Group.
-On the Delivery Groups page, select Restrict launches to machines with the tag and then select the tag from the dropdown.
+Create or edit the application group.
+On the Delivery Groups page, select Restrict launches to machines with the tag and then select the tag from the list.

 Edit the group.
-On the Delivery Groups page, either select a different tag from the dropdown or remove the tag restriction entirely by clearing Restrict launches to machines with the tag.
+On the Delivery Groups page, either select a different tag from the list or remove the tag restriction entirely by clearing Restrict launches to machines with the tag.

 To add a tag restriction to a desktop:

-Create or edit a Delivery Group.
-Click Add or Edit on the Desktops page.
+Create or edit a delivery group.
+Select Add or Edit on the Desktops page.
 In the Add Desktop dialog box, select Restrict launches to machines with the tag and then select the tag from the menu.

 Edit the group.
-On the Desktops page, click Edit.
-In the dialog box, either select a different tag from the dropdown or remove the tag restriction entirely by clearing Restrict launches to machines with the tag.
+On the Desktops page, select Edit.
+In the dialog box, either select a different tag from the list or remove the tag restriction entirely by clearing Restrict launches to machines with the tag.

 Cautions when working with tags

-A tag applied to an item can be used for different purposes, so keep in mind that adding, removing, and deleting a tag can have unintended effects.
-You can use a tag to sort machine displays in the Studio search field.
-You can use the same tag as a restriction when configuring an Application Group or a desktop, which will limit launch consideration to only machines in specified Delivery Groups that have that tag.
+A tag applied to an item can be used for different purposes.
+Keep in mind that adding, removing, and deleting a tag can have unintended effects.
+You can use a tag to sort machine displays when using search in the Full Configuration management interface.
+You can use the same tag as a restriction when configuring an application group or a desktop.
+That action limits launch consideration to only machines in specified delivery groups that have that tag.

-If you attempt to add a tag to one or more machines after that tag has been configured as a tag restriction for a desktop or an Application Group, Studio warns you that adding that tag might make the machines available for launching additional applications or desktops.
-If that is what you intended, proceed.
-If not, you can cancel the operation.
+If you add a tag to machines after that tag is configured as a desktop or application group tag restriction, you are warned that might make the machines available for launching more applications or desktops.
+If that’s what you intend, proceed.
+If not, cancel the operation.

-Similarly, if a tag is being used in an Application Group to restrict launches, Studio warns that you cannot delete the tag until you remove it as a restriction by editing the group.
-(If you were allowed to delete a tag that’s used as a restriction in an Application Group, that could result in allowing applications to launch on all machines in the Delivery Groups associated with the Application Group.)
-The same prohibition against deleting a tag applies if the tag is currently being used as a restriction for desktop launches.
-After you edit the Application Group or desktops in the Delivery Group to remove that tag restriction, you can delete the tag.
+Similarly, when a tag is used in an application group to restrict launches, you cannot delete the tag until you edit the group and remove it as a restriction.
+(If you were allowed to delete that tag, it might result in allowing applications to launch on all machines in the delivery groups associated with the application group.)
+The same prohibition against deleting a tag applies if the tag is being used as a restriction for desktop launches.
+After you edit the application group or desktops in the delivery group to remove that tag restriction, you can delete the tag.

-All machines may not have the same sets of applications.
-A user may belong to more than one Application Group, each with a different tag restriction and different or overlapping sets of machines from Delivery Groups.
+All machines might not have the same sets of applications.
+A user can belong to more than one application group, each with a different tag restriction and different or overlapping sets of machines from delivery groups.
 The following table lists how machine considerations are decided.

 If you used a tag restriction in a machine restart schedule, any changes you make that affect tag applications or restrictions affect the next machine restart cycle.
 It does not affect any restart cycles that is in progress while the changes are being made.